 The impact of working with the Deep End GP Network as embedded partners

-ARC NENC researchers work with the Deep End GP network as embedded partners – which means they work hand in hand with primary care professionals working in the practice, to help to co-design and shape the Network itself, as well as ensure that projects address the needs of Deep End GPs and their communities.
+ARC NENC researchers work with the Deep End GP network as embedded partners – which means they work hand in hand with primary care professionals working in the practices, to help to co-design and shape the Network itself, as well as ensure that projects address the needs of Deep End GPs and their communities.

 This includes the MINDED pilot, and a project to reduce opiate and gabapentinoid prescribing in primary care.
 It also includes work to optimise lipid management in Deep End communities.

 Find out more about how we’re supporting the development of a Deep End GP Network in the North East and North Cumbria